"He is great

 2000

-As in all of nature, what appears at first glance to be a sameness, is not at all.
+in all of nature, what appears at first glance to be a sameness, is not at

 The Bible certainly reminds us of Gods pleasure with what He brought forth.
 The artist's role is perhaps to remind us of that.